risawitama/verbose-potato/README.md

-## I cut my finger cutting cheese.
-I know it may be a cheesy story but I feel grate now.
+## How many South Americans does it take to change a lightbulb?
+A Brazilian